ilaflott/epmt/README.md

 ## Verifying Installation

 It is best to check your installation and configuration using the ```epmt check``` command.
-Here is an example run from docker via the source tree:
+Here is an example run from docker via the source tree.
+You will notice that we bind-mount the parent-directory of `epmt` to the container.
+This allows `epmt` to find the `papiex` install directory, lying adjacent to the `epmt` directory.

 ```
-$ docker run --privileged -it --rm -v $PWD/..:/tmp/foo -w /tmp/foo/epmt.git python-epmt:latest ./epmt check
+$ docker run --privileged -it --rm -v $PWD/..:/tmp/foo -w /tmp/foo/epmt python-epmt:latest ./epmt check
 settings.db_params = {'filename': ':memory:', 'provider': 'sqlite'}
 		   Pass
 settings.install_prefix = ../papiex-oss/papiex-oss-install/